Conda hh5 environment setup#

 Run

-with all the configuration gathered during the launch process.
+singularity execwith all the configuration gathered during the launch process.

 Maintenance#

 This conda environment is designed to be deployed and maintained entirely by a CI system.
 This includes its initial deployment.
-The install.sh
+The install.sh script handles every action that may need to occur over the lifetime of the hh5 conda environment.
+The procedure to perform common operations is detailed below

 Initialise the base conda environment#

-are correct.
-There are a handful of items that need hard-coded paths in the installation, and they will all be derived from the values in install_config.sh
+Ensure that all settings in install_config.sh are correct.
+There are a handful of items that need hard-coded paths in the installation, and they will all be derived from the values in install_config.sh.
+Then install an analysis environment.
+If the base conda environment does not exist, it will be created when the first analysis environment is installed.

 Install a new analysis environment#